-- Since 2015, One-North business district has hosted a public road network to test driverless vehicles.
+- Since 2015, the public has been able to experience driverless buggies in the Jurong Lake District and on the National University of Singapore (NUS) campus, as well as the autonomous shuttle bus from the Nanyang Technological University (NTU) campus to CleanTech Park. - Since 2015, One-North business district has hosted a public road network to test driverless vehicles.
 It connects the Biopolis, Fusionopolis and Mediapolis hubs and is comprised of both light and heavy traffic routes under real traffic conditions.
-It has since been expanded from the initial six kms to allow for further scenario testing. - Since 2017, the CETRAN AV Test Centre, designed to replicate various aspects of Singapore's roads (including a rain simulator and flood zone) has been used to test AV capabilities under varying weather conditions. - Since 2019, the AV testing area has been expanded from four main test beds in the western part of Singapore to over 600 miles of public roads to conduct tests (see Figure 5 below).
+It has since been expanded from the initial six km of road to allow for further scenario testing. - Since 2017, the CETRAN AV Test Centre, designed to replicate various aspects of Singapore's roads (including a rain simulator and flood zone) has been used to test AV capabilities under varying weather conditions. - Since 2019, the AV testing area has been expanded from four main test beds in the western part of Singapore to over 600 miles of public roads to conduct tests (see figure 1).